btcguide/btcguide.github.io/_pages/known-issues/coldcard.md

 That said, Coldcard firmware is fully open so users can compile it themselves if they want this guarantee.

 #### Written in Python
-This is not inherently a problem (python is a good general-purpose programming language!), but several hardware wallets with varying level of multisig support are also written in python, such as; Trezor, Coldcard, and Passport.
+This is not inherently a problem (python is a good general-purpose programming language!), but several hardware wallets with varying level of multisig support are also written in python including Trezor, Coldcard, and Passport.
 These hardware wallets share *a lot* of upstream code, and it's possible that if a vulnerability were discovered in one it would be present in the others.

 {% include encouragement.md %}